devgkt/-spring-microservices-multi-module/README.md

 This repository contains an spring bott microservices example.

-The re are several modules inside the projects, each of them needs to be executed reparately.
+The are are several modules inside the projects, each of them needs to be executed reparately.